bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 1. Helps form a strong habit and diminishes the emotional impression of the scale.
 2. Allows you to smooth out the noise and see a clear trend.

-Here's a comparison of daily weight measurement data compared with a moving average.
+Here's a comparison of daily weight measurement data in black compared with a moving average in red.

 ![](/images/weight.png)

+Notice how the measurement data is all over the place but the moving average trends down almost linearly?